giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 **File: variation.txt**

 In CSF, the parameter `weight` (W) is a generalized multiplier of the geometric area.
 Understanding its sign and scale is fundamental to obtaining correct structural results.
+In this guide we use weight primarily as E-modulus (or E-ratio), but the same mechanism can represent other per-area properties.
 ---

 ### 1. Normalized Logic: The Unitary Material (W = 1.0)